 Care partners go through the same training as home dialysis patients.
-During training, the nurse and other training staff members provide instruction on how to perform safe, effective home hemodialysis.
+During training, the nurse and training staff provide instruction on how to perform safe, effective HHD.
 Depending on the needs of the patient and the equipment used, learning the required skills takes an average of three to six weeks.

-During training, home hemodialysis patients and care partners learn how to:
+During training, HHD patients and care partners learn how to:

-If you become a home hemodialysis care partner, you'll make a significant contribution to the patient's quality of life.
+As an HHD care partner, you'll make a significant contribution to the patient's quality of life.
 Your presence means the person with kidney disease can dialyze in the comfort of his or her home.
-In addition, home dialysis can make it possible to dialyze more frequently or for longer periods of time, which is associated with many medical and lifestyle benefits, including:
+Home dialysis can offer more control over your time and a flexible schedule, which may be associated with benefits1, including:

 Home hemodialysis offers both medical and lifestyle benefits to people with kidney disease, and a care partner helps make it all possible.
 If you're interested in becoming a care partner, learn more about HHD and hear from home dialysis patients on their experiences.

 Get a free recipe collection from the DaVita kitchen.Get the Cookbooks

 Learn more and get your questions answered in a no-cost kidney education class.Find a Class Near Me